aglorenz/Python-Projects/README.md

 * Though this column is hidden, it's values are available for identifying db rows for deletion.

 **Things I learned**
+* Currently learning proper use of docstrings and their different types...
 * Treeview is great for tabular data and can be used for heirarchical tabular data.
 * You can hide columns from the user and still have the data available to the program.
 * lastrowid is a handy function to capture the last id used when inserting into a database.